A Diary of Events

 As the war continued soldiers from Canada were stationed in the south coast barracks at Brighton, Worthing and other coastal towns.
 Many young ladies found the young handsome Canadians with their smart uniforms and laid back style an opportunity to marry and begin a new life in far off Canada.
 In 1942 a plan for a large scale invasion of France was made when the briefing of Royal Marines and Canadian soldiers took place in the airport terminal building.
 The target was Dieppe.
 Although losses were high the lessons learnt from Dieppe raid provided High Command with a better idea of strategy and planning for the eventual invasion of Normandy.
 Shoreham was a point of departure for the invasion, or Operation Overlord as it was known and the start of the great venture for the many young Canadian soldiers involved the huge armada to Normandy.
 Some of the landing craft made two journeys across to France and the troops and equipment that they carried helped keep up the pressure on the German troops defending the coast.
 To return to the outbreak of war three visitors to Shoreham were Polish airmen who had escaped from their homeland, flew across Europe and landed at Shoreham airport; one man had been shot in his arm during the escape making travelling difficult.

 The airport was classed as a minor airfield but nevertheless played a significant part in air/sea rescue when a flight of Walrus and Lysander aircraft of 277 Sqdn RAF operated to rescue downed aircrew from the channel.
 F/O Dizzy Seales who was stationed at Shoreham returned after the war to make it his home.
 An early air gunnery simulator was installed in the dome at the north side of the airfield which was used as a training facility for many hundreds of RAF Regiment gunners who trained at the dome and moved on.
 After the war the dome became a drill hall for 1440 Sqdn ATC of which I was later to become a member and inside the dome either side of the entrance door there were two small offices, one contained the light beam source, and the other for the equipment which projected the silhouette of an aircraft onto the dome.
-When I used the dome all internal equipment had long been removed and whilst serving in the RAF I saw only in Yorkshire which beasts.
-My job had which were disused flying activities.
-One other dome which was at RAF Station Church Fenton leads me to conclude that such domes were fairly rare taken me to almost all stations in the UK many of but were still used for crop spraying and other minor
+When I used the dome all internal equipment had long been removed.
+My job in the RAF involved visiting numerous old Wartime airfields, many of which were long disused, however, I only saw one other such Dome.
+It was at RAF Church Fenton , in Yorkshire, and therefore the Airgunner training facilities were very rare.

 At Home and Abroad